 Current research projects include:

-(1) The evolutionary genetics of reproductive isolation and reinforcement in the Neotropical spiral gingers (genus Costus).
+(1) Speciation of the Neotropical spiral gingers (genus Costus).

 (2) Geographic divergence in pollination systems and habitat affinity in Clarkia concinna and C. breweri in the California Coast Ranges.